-- To introduce the structure of a narrative text using familiar stories.
+- To identify the structure of a narrative text using fairy tales.

-- To explore the structure of a narrative text.
+- To further explore the structure of a narrative text using fairy tales.

 - To explore the methods authors use to create a character.

-- To independently write a narrative, using appropriate text structure, language and features.
+- To independently write a fairy tale, using appropriate text structure, language and features.

 - To learn and apply proofreading and editing skills.

-Develop a narrative writing station in the classroom before commencing the unit.
-Display texts, word wall vocabulary and posters that will stimulate the students’ interest and assist in their learning.
-Allow the students to use the writing stimuli and writing station to create their own narratives during writing time.
-For examples of teaching resources to display in your classroom, browse the Narrative Writing collection on the Teach Starter website.
+Develop a fairy tale classroom display before commencing the unit.
+Display word wall vocabulary, posters and learning goals that will stimulate the students’ interest and assist in their learning.
+For examples of teaching resources to display in your classroom, browse the Fairy Tales collection on the Teach Starter website.

 Expose the students to a variety of narrative texts before and during the unit.
 Read and view picture books, traditional tales, short stories and children’s novels.
 Provide the students with opportunities to read and respond to short narrative texts.
 For examples of narrative comprehension teaching resources, browse the Comprehension Texts category on the Teach Starter website.